ameliakimball/sheltermatch/README.md

 `pip install flask numpy pandas requests sklearn gunicorn`

-Additionally, your petfinder API Key and secret must be defined as environment variables.
+3) API Key and secret.
+As written, your petfinder API Key and secret must be defined as environment variables.
+They are called in views.py

-To instantiate the app it must inheret two things from a separate repo:
+4) To instantiate the app it must inheret two things from a separate repo:
 - a .csv list of shelters to display
 - a .sav file pickled model to run on the data retrieved from the API